Set storage

 3. From the storage list, select the storage to expand, and navigate to [Storage settings] > Change storage.

 • The storage size is changed.
-To use the changed storage, proceed with expanding partition and file system (Linux/Windows).
+To use the changed storage, proceed with expanding the partition and file system (Linux/Windows).

-Expanding partition and file system (Linux)
+Expand partition and file system (Linux)

 To expand the partition and the file system on the Linux server:

-Expanding default disk partition and file system (Linux)
+Expand default disk partition and file system (Linux)

-To expand the default partition and file system: The description is based on the /dev/vda storage:
+To expand the default partition and file system: The description is based on the /dev/vda storage.

 Note